-Social Life will be running a taskforce - a series of four meetings - between November 2013 and January 2014.
+Social Life will be running a taskforce - a series of four meetings - from December 2013 to February 2014.
 Our aim is to bring together a group of residents that reflect the different blocks, housing types and backgrounds of the people living on the estate.